Brad Jacobs

 Bradley Robert Jacobs (born June 11, 1985) is a Canadian curler from Sault Ste.
 Marie, Ontario.
+He currently skips his own team out of Calgary, Alberta.
 He is an Olympic champion skip, having led Canada to a gold medal at the 2014 Winter Olympics.
-Jacobs is also the 2013 Tim Hortons Brier championship skip and the 2013 World Championship runner-up.
-He is an 12-time Northern Ontario provincial champion, and one time provincial junior champion.
+Jacobs is also the 2013 Tim Hortons Brier and the 2025 Montana's Brier championship skip and the 2013 World Championship runner-up.
+He is a 12-time Northern Ontario provincial champion, and one-time provincial junior champion.

-Jacobs and his team are well known for their physical fitness.
-They have been described as "fitness freaks" and are "embracing curling's athletic evolution as much or more than any other team".
+Jacobs and his Olympic gold medallist team were well known for their physical fitness.
+They have been described as "fitness freaks" and were in 2014 "embracing curling's athletic evolution as much or more than any other team", helping to start the movement of more curling athletes embracing fitness and spending equal time "on the curling ice and at the gym".

 Jacobs was born in Sault Ste.
 Marie, the son of Bob and Cynthia Jacobs (née Harnden).